Stan Mataele

-Stan Mataele (born June 24, 1963) is a Tongan former professional football nose tackle who played one season in the National Football League (NFL) for the Green Bay Packers.
+Stan Mataele (born June 24, 1963) is a Tongan former professional American football nose tackle who played one season in the National Football League (NFL) for the Green Bay Packers.
 He played college football at Sacramento City College and Arizona and was selected by the Tampa Bay Buccaneers in the eighth round of the 1987 NFL draft.

 Early life and education

 Mataele was born on June 24, 1963, in Tonga.
 He and Lakei Heimuli were the first Tongan players in the NFL.
 He grew up in Hawaii and enjoyed surfing, weightlifting, playing rugby football and playing piano.
 He attended Kahuku High School but did not play sports there.

 When visiting a family member in Sacramento, California, Mataele decided he liked the city and opted to enroll at Sacramento City College.
 At Sacramento City College, he was spotted one day while lifting weights by the American football coach, who asked him if he had ever played the sport before.
 He wanted to try out the sport, so he lied and said that he did play.
 However, Mataele said that the first day in practice, the coach "immediately knew I hadn't."
 He was still kept on the team, however; the Arizona Republic said that "The fact that Mataele can bench press 505 pounds might have entered into the decision."

 A defensive end, he was able to earn All-California junior college honors at Sacramento.
 He also tried out for the track and field team and made it as a participant in the hammer throw; although he struggled at first, he became a top player for the school by the midway point of his first season, winning a state meet with a state community college record.
 He later broke his own record and reached the Northern California hammer throw finals.
 Following the 1984 football season, he committed to continue his career with the Arizona Wildcats.

 Mataele entered the 1985 season as a backup at nose tackle, later moved up to the starting role, and then shifted to defensive tackle.
 He helped them place second in their conference in yards-per-game allowed and first in points-per-game allowed.
 He also joined the Arizona track and field team, setting the school record for hammer throw.
 As a senior, he was selected second-team All-West Coast, second-team All-Pac-10, and was invited to the Hula Bowl after leading the Pac-10 with 10 and 1/2 sacks.